Please Proofread Your Posts Before I Loose My Mind…

 3) Walk away for a while – This applies more to blog posts and lengthier features.
 Once you finish, hit ‘save draft’ and walk away.
 I usually give myself 24 hours before I go back.
 After a big content creation binge, your mind won’t be as sharp when you proofread and, therefore, mistakes may be missed.
 Give your brain a rest, then come back fresh and discover how much easier it is to catch errors, improve sentence structure, and project your ideas in a more clear, concise manner.
 Plan accordingly so you can utilize this practice and still meet deadlines.

-In addition to full content creation, I offer proofreading and editing services to ensure what you put out there represents you in the best way possible.
+I offer proofreading and editing services to ensure what you put out there represents you in the best way possible.
 To set up a consultation and evaluation of your current strategy, contact me today!